Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Comparisons of model with observations of AE Aqr

 On the other hand, the variability curve associated with the variation of the inner disc radius, $r_m$ (see middle row of Fig. \ref{2d-fluxes}), is not spiky.
-It strongly resembles the observed light-curve for short time scale flares.
+It strongly resembles the observed light curve for short time scale flares.
 In some theoretical models, it is suggested that the flaring radiation is connected with the processes at the disc-magnetosphere boundary and in the inner disc, such as the heating in the turbulent layer of the boundary \citep{PapittoTorres2015}, or the acceleration of particles in the magnetized plasma of the inner disc \citep{MeintjesdeJager2000}.
-If the radiation really does originate at the inner disc, then the oscillations of the inner disc (observed in our model) will lead to the variations in the observed light-curves.
+If the radiation really does originate at the inner disc, then the oscillations of the inner disc (observed in our model) will lead to the variations in the observed light curves.

-The origin of the less frequent flares in the light-curves of AE Aqr may be connected with the non-stationary accretion expected in the propeller regime.
-On the other hand, the disc may be inhomogeneous and non-stationary due to the non-stationary accretion of matter from the secondary star, which may have the form of inhomogeneous streams, or blobs (e.g., \citealt{WynnKing1995}).
+The origin of the less frequent flares in the light curves of AE Aqr may be connected with the non-stationary accretion expected in the propeller regime.
+On the other hand, non-stationary ejections can be due to the non-stationary accretion of matter from the secondary star, which may have the form of inhomogeneous streams, or blobs (e.g., \citealt{WynnKing1995}).
 More detailed analysis of these processes is beyond the scope of this paper.